Josef37/KickoffPractice/README.md

 Kickoff Practice is a BakkesMod plugin for RocketLeague that helps you train your kickoffs by spawning a bot in freeplay to face you on kickoffs.

-With this plugin you can record a kickoff sequence then go in freeplay and spawn a bot to face you on kickoff, the bot will then use the pre-recorded sequence and thus copy your movements.
+With this plugin you can record a kickoff sequence, then go into freeplay and spawn a bot to face you on kickoff.
+The bot will then use the pre-recorded sequence and thus copy your movements.

 This plugin also uses the core of the great [Speedflip Trainer Plugin](https://bakkesplugins.com/plugins/view/286) to guide you to better kickoffs.